Laboratory

 A fully-staffed facility equipped with state-of-the-art analytic equipment to provide fast, accurate results.

-Our laboratory, which is accredited by the College of American Pathologists, strives to reduce the wait time after diagnostic tests for improved outcomes in every aspect of care.
-The lab is directed by Cynthia D. Westermann, M.D., who has more than 30 years of experience and is certified by the American Board of Pathology and the National Board of Medical Examiners.
+The lab has been directed by retiring physician, Cynthia D. Westermann, M.D., who has more than 30 years of experience and is certified by the American Board of Pathology and the National Board of Medical Examiners.
+Alero Fregene Inyang, M.D., joined The Urology Group in July 2024 to begin leading laboratory operations moving forward.

 Lab Tests